jinfeiling2-cpu/tencent-open-source-application/public-profile.md

 - Domain knowledge base applications
 - Agent and MCP integration

-## Motivation for Open-Source Contribution
+## Project Motivation

-I hope to use this program as an opportunity to transform my interdisciplinary research experience into practical open-source contributions.
+I hope to use the Tencent Open Source Talent program to transform my interdisciplinary research experience into practical and reusable open-source contributions.

-My current work focuses on human behavior understanding, LLM/RAG-assisted intervention generation, multi-agent workflow design, and human-in-the-loop evaluation.
-Through participation in the Tencent Open Source Talent program, I hope to deepen my understanding of real-world AI systems, especially document processing, retrieval-augmented generation, evaluation, and agent workflows.

-I am willing to begin with project documentation, environment setup, testing, issue reproduction, and small-scale improvements.
-I hope to gradually contribute reusable evaluation materials, technical documentation, application examples, or code improvements to the community.
+I am willing to begin with a small but complete prototype, including structured schemas, reproducible examples, documentation, testing, and human-feedback records.
+I also hope to learn how to connect this prototype with WeKnora through APIs or MCP tools and gradually contribute examples, evaluation materials, documentation, issues, or code improvements to the community.

-Rather than treating this as a one-time application task, I hope to establish a sustainable open-source learning and contribution process through transparent records, constructive communication, and continuous iteration.

 ## Contact